-\begin{assumption}[LWE Hardness] For parameters $(n, q, \sigma)$ as in Table~\ref{tab:lwe-params}, the decision-LWE$_{n,q,\chi}$ problem provides the claimed security level against known classical and quantum attacks, including: Primal lattice attacks, Dual lattice attacks and Hybrid attacks. \end{assumption}
+\begin{assumption}[LWE Hardness] For the parameter triples $(n,q,\sigma)$ specified in Table \ref{table2}, the decision‑$\text{LWE}_{n,q,\chi}$ problem provides the claimed security level against all known classical and quantum attacks, including primal lattice attacks, dual lattice attacks, and hybrid attacks. \end{assumption}

-This assumption is grounded in the foundational work of Regev [Reg09], which reduces the average-case hardness of LWE to the worst-case hardness of the approximate Shortest Vector Problem (Approx-SVP) on lattices.
-This provides a solid theoretical basis for our parameter choices and emphasizes that security explicitly depends on the values of parameters $n$, $q$, and $\sigma$.

-The conservative choice of $\sigma = 3.2$ provides a safety margin against Arora-Ge attacks while maintaining decryption correctness with overwhelming probability[GHP12].
-We conservatively select the standard deviation of the error distribution as $\sigma = 3.2$.
-This selection is not arbitrary; instead, it follows rigorous consideration of defense depth against all known attack models, achieving a delicate trade-off between security and decryption correctness:

-\begin{enumerate} \item Against algebraic attacks (e.g., Arora-Ge attack): The Arora-Ge attack and its variants exploit the ultra-small noise property of LWE, transforming LWE instances into polynomial system solving via linearization techniques.
-The complexity of such attacks grows exponentially with the upper bound of noise, approximately $O(n^d)$, where $d$ is correlated with $\sigma$.
-If we choose an extremely small $\sigma$ (e.g., $\sigma < \sqrt{n}$), $d$ becomes sufficiently small to make the attack feasible in polynomial time.
-Nevertheless, the value $\sigma = 3.2$ drastically increases the degree $d$ required to construct effective linearized polynomials, triggering combinatorial explosion in system scale and solving complexity.
-Accordingly, $\sigma = 3.2$ provides substantial security margins against such algebraic attacks, rendering them completely infeasible under current and foreseeable computational capabilities.
+The conservative choice of $\sigma=3.2$ for the error distribution merits detailed justification, as it reflects a deliberate balancing of security margins against decryption correctness.
+This parameter selection is informed by defense‑depth considerations against the full spectrum of known attack models.
+Against algebraic attacks such as the Arora‑Ge attack and its variants, which exploit ultra‑small noise by transforming LWE instances into polynomial systems via linearization techniques, the complexity grows exponentially in the noise degree bound $d$, which is correlated with $\sqrt{\sigma}$.
+Should $\sigma$ be chosen extremely small — for instance, $\sigma<\sqrt{n}$ — the degree $d$ required for effective linearization would become sufficiently small to render the attack feasible in polynomial time.
+The value $\sigma=3.2$, by contrast, drastically increases the degree $d$ needed to construct effective linearized polynomials, triggering a combinatorial explosion in the system scale and solving complexity that renders such algebraic attacks completely infeasible under current and foreseeable computational capabilities.